1platform/onebe/docs/interfaces/Email_Transports_IEmailTransport.IEmailOptions.md

 • `Optional` **from**: `string`

-From who is the email.
+From whom is the email.
+This will appear as the source of the email.

 ___